Zirak/SO-ChatBot/README.md

 You run commands by sending

     !!/commandName [commandArg0, [commandArg1, [...]]]
-In a chatroom where the bot is present (cross-room support is planned.)
+In a chatroom where the bot is present.

 For example: